How to activate headline A/B testing

 How long does an A/B test run before it ends?

 Experiments end when there is a clear winner with statistical significance.
 If variants are too similar, the test ends when the max duration is met.
-The default max duration is 30 minutes, but it can be configured up to 2 hours for pages with low traffic.
+The default max duration is 30 minutes, but it can be configured up to 4 hours for pages with low traffic.
+The experiment is automatically cancelled in its early stages when the collected data lacks statistical significance or the recorded volume is too low to be meaningful.